disdi/bare-minimum/_posts/2020-04-01-Berlin-zeig-mir-dein-Gesicht.md

     They say it since even Adam and Moses, billions of us who now live and breathe, that Man proposes and God disposes,
-    Uselss are your cravings, useless your greed.
+    Useless are your cravings, useless your greed.

-    Things unsimilar seem to happen to me of late,
+    Things unfamiliar seem to happen to me of late,
     I landed in Berlin with a turn of Fate.

     A city which has seen world both new and old, which knows how low humanity can fall, a city full of strangest taste and culture,
-    I found Berlin wierdest of all.
+    I found Berlin weirdest of all.

     Like a student I studied Berlin,
-    like a disciple I believed in its glories, like a devout I followed its voice, like a child I revelled in its stories.
+    like a disciple I believed in its glories, like a devout I followed its voice, like a child I reveled in its stories.

-    Having lived in its panaroma of culture and race, I asked, "Berlin is this your true face?"
+    Having lived in its panorama of culture and race, I asked, "Berlin is this your true face?"

     Berlin ist das dein wahres Gesicht ?

-    The sprit of Berlin unsure of wrongs or rights, unsure of what secrets to show or hide, unsure to reveal humanity's falls or heights, started flying, clamped me to her side.
+    The spirit of Berlin unsure of wrongs or rights, unsure of what secrets to show or hide, unsure to reveal humanity's falls or heights, started flying, clamped me to her side.